 The monitor has a 20″ screen (19.5″ viewable) with a resolution of 1600×900 pixels.

-While this resolution is rather low by today’s standards, it looks good on the Sceptre E205W-16003R monitor due to its small screen size.
+While this resolution is rather low by today’s standards, it looks great on the Sceptre E205W-16003R monitor due to its small screen size.
 You get a pixel density of 94.14 PPI (pixels per inch).

 So, in terms of detail clarity and screen space, you’re getting a similar experience as 1920×1080 on 24″ sized monitors.